What is VAT?

 Which VAT rate applies, the one where the customer is located, or the one where Zoom’s VAT ID is located?

-Zoom will generally charge the VAT rate applicable based on where the customer is located.
-This is based on the ‘Sold To’ address location, which is subject to cross-referencing against other information.
+Zoom will charge the VAT rate applicable based on where the customer is located.
+This is based on the ‘Sold To’ address location.
+This information is subject to cross-referencing against other data to verify that the ‘Sold To’ country is accurate.

 What exemptions are available and how does a customer notify Zoom?